BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Rewards-and-Economy/Rewarding-Money.md

 # How to reward money with Vault

+!!!info "Requirements"

+    The `money` action, condition, and placeholders are provided by the Vault integration.
+    Your server needs:

+    - Vault
+    - an economy plugin supported by Vault
+    - BetonQuest with the Vault hook loaded

+    After installing or changing economy plugins, restart the server and check `/bq version`.
+    It should list Vault as a hooked plugin.

 Vault rewards are useful when quests should pay players with the server economy instead of items.
 BetonQuest can deposit money, withdraw money, check whether a player has enough money, and show the current balance.